RageGate/verify-file-sizes/ReadMe.md

 ## Notes

-- The `file_sizes.txt` should contain the list of files and their expected sizes in the following format:
+- The `file_sizes.txt` should contain the list of files, their expected sizes, and MD5 checksums in the following format:
-- relative/path/to/file1 expected_size1
+- relative/path/to/file1 expected_size1 md5_checksum1
-- relative/path/to/file2 expected_size2
+- relative/path/to/file2 expected_size2 md5_checksum2

 ## License